rubymonsters/ruby-for-beginners/source/08-methods/01-return_values.md

 In Ruby, methods always return exactly one single thing (object).

-This object can be anything, but a method can only return one thing, and it also always returns *something*.
-In order to return a bunch of things from a method at once we can return an array that holds the things that we are interested in (but the array itself is just one object).
+The returned object can be anything, but a method can only return one thing, and it also *always returns something*.
+In order to return a bunch of things at once we can return an array that holds the things that we are interested in (but the array itself is just one object).

 Also, in Ruby we do not have to use the statement `return`, as in other languages.
 This is extremely convenient, but it is also something we need to